yrc42/iOS_notes/Design.md

 }`

 ### process user input
+#### The delegating object
+* text field
-The delegating object—in this case, the text field—keeps a reference to the other object—the delegate—and at the appropriate time, the delegating object sends a message to the delegate.
+* keeps a reference to the other object—the delegate—and at the appropriate time, sends a message to the delegate.
 The message tells the delegate about an event that the delegating object is about to handle or has just handled.
-The delegate may respond by for example, updating the appearance or state of itself or of other objects in the app, or returning a value that affects how an impending event is handled.
+The delegate may respond by for example, updating the appearance or state of itself or of other objects in the app, or returning a value that affects how an impending event is handled.**A text field’s delegate communicates with the text field while the user is editing the text**

-A text field’s delegate communicates with the text field while the user is editing the text, and knows when important events occur—such as when a user starts or stops editing text.
-The delegate can use this information to save or clear data at the right time, dismiss the keyboard, and so on.
+#### The delegate

-Any object can serve as a delegate for another object as long as it conforms to the appropriate protocol.
-It is very common to make a view controller the delegate for objects that it manages.
-In this case, you’ll make your ViewController instance the text field’s delegate.
+* Any object can serve as a delegate for another object as long as it conforms to the appropriate protocol.
+It is very common to make a view controller the delegate for objects that it manages.  **ViewController instance the text field’s delegate**.

-First, ViewController needs to adopt the UITextFieldDelegate protocol.
+* ViewController needs to adopt the UITextFieldDelegate protocol.
 You adopt a protocol by listing it as part of the class declaration line.